Chymyst/chymyst-core/docs/chymyst_vs_jc.md

 `Chymyst` implements significantly fewer restrictions than usually present in academic versions of Join Calculus:

 - reactions can have arbitrary guard conditions on molecule values
-- reactions can consume several molecules of the same sort ("nonlinear input pattern")
+- reactions can consume several molecules of the same sort ("nonlinear input patterns")
 - reactions can consume an arbitrary number of blocking and non-blocking input molecules, and each blocking input molecule can receive its own reply ("nonlinear reply")
+- reactions are values — user's code can construct and define chemical laws incrementally at run time

-`Chymyst` also implements some additional features that are important for practical applications but not included by the academic Join Calculus:
+`Chymyst` also implements some additional features that are important for practical applications but not supported by academic versions of Join Calculus:

 - timeouts on blocking calls
 - being able to terminate a reaction site, in order to make the program stop
+- explicit thread pools for controlling latency and throughput of concurrent computations

 ## Comparison: chemical machine vs. Actor model